Classroom of the Elite

-Classroom of the Elite (ようこそ実力至上主義の教室へ, Yōkoso Jitsuryoku Shijōshugi no Kyōshitsu e), abbreviated as Yōjitsu (よう実) in Japan, is a Japanese light novel series written by Shōgo Kinugasa with illustrations by Shunsaku Tomose.
-It was published from May 2015 to September 2019 under Media Factory's MF Bunko J imprint; a sequel Classroom of the Elite: Year 2 (ようこそ実力至上主義の教室へ 2年生編, Yōkoso Jitsuryoku Shijōshugi no Kyōshitsu e Ninensei-hen) was published from January 2020 to November 2024.
-Another sequel Classroom of the Elite: Year 3 (ようこそ実力至上主義の教室へ 3年生編, Yōkoso Jitsuryoku Shijōshugi no Kyōshitsu e Sannensei-hen) began publishing in March 2025.
+Classroom of the Elite (ようこそ実力至上主義の教室へ, Yōkoso Jitsuryoku Shijōshugi no Kyōshitsu e), abbreviated as Yōjitsu (よう実) in Japan, is a Japanese light novel series written by Shōgo Kinugasa, with illustrations by Shunsaku Tomose.
+The series is published under Media Factory's MF Bunko J imprint, with Classroom of the Elite: Year 1 published from May 2015 to September 2019; followed by its sequel Classroom of the Elite: Year 2 (ようこそ実力至上主義の教室へ 2年生編, Yōkoso Jitsuryoku Shijōshugi no Kyōshitsu e Ninensei-hen) published from January 2020 to November 2024, as well as the follow-up Classroom of the Elite: Year 3 (ようこそ実力至上主義の教室へ 3年生編, Yōkoso Jitsuryoku Shijōshugi no Kyōshitsu e Sannensei-hen), which began publishing in March 2025.

-Set in the prestigious national high school 'Tokyo Metropolitan Advanced Nurturing School' established by the Japanese government, the story is about a dispute over 'Class A' whose members are destined to achieve any desired success after their graduation.
+Set in the prestigious elite national high school 'Tokyo Metropolitan Advanced Nurturing School' established by the Japanese government, the story is about students assigned to four classes in the hierarchical order of 'A' 'B' 'C' and 'D', who are in constant competition over their three years of schooling to decide which gets to ultimately graduate in 'Class A', whose graduating members are said to be promised automatic acceptance in any desired career path or further education.

 A manga adaptation by Yuyu Ichino began its serialization in Media Factory's Monthly Comic Alive on January 27, 2016.
 A manga adaptation of the sequel light novel series illustrated by Shia Sasane began serialization in the same magazine in December 2021.
-An anime television series adaptation produced by Lerche aired with the first season in 2017.
-A second season aired in 2022 and a third one in 2024.
-A fourth season is set to premiere in April 2026.
+An anime television series adaptation produced by Lerche aired from July to September 2017, with the second season aired in July to September 2022, and the third season aired from January to March 2024.
+A fourth season aired from April to June 2026, and a fifth season has been announced.

-One of the best-selling light novels, Classroom of the Elite has over 10.8 million copies in circulation.
+The series has received widespread universal acclaim for its writing and darker themes, and has sold over 10.8 million copies in circulation, as one of the best-selling light novels.

 Plot

 The Japanese government has established the Tokyo Metropolitan Advanced Nurturing School, dedicated to instruct and foster the generation of people that will support the country in the future.
 The students are given a high degree of freedom in order to closely mimic real life.
 The story follows the perspective of Kiyotaka Ayanokōji, a quiet and modest boy, who is bad at making friends and would rather keep his distance, but possesses unrivaled intelligence and incredible physical ability.
-He is a student of Class-D, which is where the school dumps its inferior students, widely considered "defective".
-After meeting Suzune Horikita and Kikyō Kushida, two other students in his class, the situation begins to change, and he gets involved in many affairs and his thought of an ideal normal high school life begins to get scattered, taking a toll on his sanity.
+He is a student of Class 'D', which is where the school dumps its inferior students, widely considered "defective".
+After meeting Suzune Horikita and Kikyō Kushida, two other students in his class, the situation begins to change, and he gets involved in many affairs and his thought of an ideal normal high school life is disrupted.